 Yes No

-If the answer is “Yes”, please provide any available information related to the name and address of such authority or authorities.
+If the answer is “Yes”, please provide any available information related to the name and address of such authority or authorities. [agreed]

 Has your country informed the Secretary General of the name and address of the authority or authorities that can assist other State parties in developing measures to prevent TOC (art.
 31 para.
 6) ?